 Joan’s second novel ‘Malevolence Thy Name Is Karen’, which she co-wrote with her son Roy M. Vasquez is of a completely different genre, then Joan's first novel ‘Malevolence Thy Name is Karen’, is a story of a demonic spirit which kills the souls of newborn moments before its birth and replaces it with its own murderous soul.
 The soul stealer is born to the unsuspecting parents in place of its innocent newborn.
 Its purpose is to bring devastation to the world.
 If the soul stealer devotes its life to bloodshed, it will be granted another when its current life is over.

-Joan has also written the first in a series of short stories featuring the Ebola Virus, where Ebola takes on the role of an assassin punishing humanity for it's sins.
+Joan has also written the first in a series of mystery/thriller short stories featuring the Ebola Virus, where Ebola becomes a thinking calculating organism, unleashed upon humanity to punish us for our sins.

 Joan has completed a novella titled: ‘Forgotten, the Saga of the World’s Abused and Unwanted animals!’
 A subject that’s dear to her heart!
 This heartbreaking story, depicts the plight of abused and homeless animals.
 This poignant novel is told from the animal’s point of view.
 How can that be done, you may ask?
 Just look into the eyes of these poor souls and you can see their stories waiting to be told!
 Joan has two adopted shelter dogs and a rescued kitten found abandoned at only a few weeks old.
 Joan knew that if she turned the kitten into local animal care and control it would most likely be killed.
 So it’s now a part of her rescued family.